Wellcome Senior Research Fellow

 Although much is known about the basic mechanisms of cell division, structural level mechanistic details of pathways regulating error free chromosome segregation are still emerging.
 In particular, a high-resolution understanding of centromere inheritance and how kinetochores employ dynamic protein interaction to harness the forces generated by spindle microtubules to drive chromosome segregation is yet to be obtained.
 To address these important questions requires an approach that integrates structural and functional methods capable of dissecting and probing individual roles of protein interactions mediated at varying timescale.
 We use molecular biology and biochemical approaches to characterize protein interactions in vitro, X-ray crystallography, Cross-linking/Mass spectrometry, Small Angle X-ray Scattering (SAXS) and Electron Microscopy for structural analysis and a combination of in vitro and cell-based in vivo functional assays using structure-guided mutations for functional characterization.

-The specific questions that we aim to address currently are i) What is the molecular basis for the establishment and maintenance of CENP-A nucleosomes at centromeres? ii) How do the outer kinetochore microtubule binding components such as the Ska and Ndc80 complexes cooperate to facilitate spindle driven chromosome segregation? and iii) How CPC, a key player required for eliminating incorrect kinetochore-microtubule attachment is targeted to the kinetochore?
-We address these question by characterizing protein complexes involved in centromere maintenance (Mis18 and Mis18-associated), physically coupling chromosomes to kinetochores (the Ska complexes and other outer kinetochore microtubule binding factors) and error-correction (CPC and its centromere/kinetochore receptors).
+The specific questions that we aim to address currently are i) What is the molecular basis for the establishment and maintenance of CENP-A nucleosomes at centromeres? ii) How do the outer kinetochore microtubule binding components cooperate to facilitate spindle driven chromosome segregation? and iii) How CPC, a key player required for eliminating incorrect kinetochore-microtubule attachment is targeted to the kinetochore?
+We address these questions by characterizing protein complexes involved in centromere maintenance (Mis18 and Mis18-associated), physically coupling chromosomes to kinetochores (the Ska complexes and other outer kinetochore microtubule binding factors) and error-correction (CPC and its centromere/kinetochore receptors).
 The structural and functional insights from these studies will also provide new avenues for targeting specific protein-interactions to fight mitosis related human health disorders.